JobtechSwe/gojobtech/content/Introduction/Overview/_index.md

 ---
-title: "Overview"
+title: "Mission and vision"
 date: 2018-01-28T21:58:09+01:00
 anchor: "Introduction"
-menuTitle: "For whom and why"
+menuTitle: "Our mission"
 weight: 10
 ---

 In order to maximize the efficiency of matching and to stimulate the creation of more digital services, a common digital ecosystem is needed.
 One where all actors in the labour market share data and collaborate.
 The more actors who contribute to the ecosystem, private as well as from the public sector,  the better matching and more beneficial effects can be generated.
 Therefore, we would like to see more players in the labour market join the digital ecosystem, and work towards creating a community of interested parties to engage in the ecosystem.

+## Mission
-The Swedish Public Employment Service contributes to the ecosystem by offering a common infrastructure where all actors can easily contribute with their own data - as well as take part of others’.
-We also contribute by making our own data available to others to use and by standing behind the initiative at the Jobstore site that provides access to all related digital services.
+**The Swedish Public Employment Service contributes to the ecosystem by offering a common infrastructure where all actors can easily contribute with their own data - as well as take part of others.** We also contribute by making our own data available to others to use and by standing behind the initiative at the Jobstore site that provides access to all related digital services.

 {{< figure src="../../jobtech_platform.png" title="Jobtech vision" >}}